georgesale/homeble-pi/README.md

 ### make the pi and get into it

 1. use the Raspberry Pi OS imager to flash your SD card.
 Choose 'raspberry pi other' and 'raspberry pi os lite'
-2. put a blank file called 'ssh' on the SD card
+2. put a blank file called 'ssh' on the SD card (included in this repo, download above)
 3. find the IP address of the Pi - you might need to log into the router to find this.
-4. (if you haven't previously done this) - reserve the IP address of the Pi on the router.
+4. Reserve the IP address of the Pi on the router.
+You'll find this in DHCP settings somewhere.
 Note this down!
 5. ssh into the pi, using username ubuntu and password ubuntu `ssh pi@ipaddress`
 6. `sudo raspi-config` then System Options, Change Password.
 Esc to exit the config pane. `sudo reboot`
 7. ssh back in with the new password, to check it works. then `exit`
 8. use [Terminus](terminus.com) and set up the connection (IP address, username, password).
 Then connect in.

-### install first-time stuff

-all the below just needs to be installed once

-#### install docker
+### install docker

 1. `curl -fsSL https://get.docker.com -o get-docker.sh`
 2. `sudo sh get-docker.sh`
 3. `sudo usermod -aG docker pi`
+4. `sudo reboot` (this will kick you out)

 ### update the pi (do this monthly)